paul-schaaf/blog/blog/_posts/2020-12-24-build-an-escrow-on-solana.md

 ...
 ```

 Add the highlighted lines again.
 Something unfamiliar is happening here.
 For the first time, we are accessing the `data` field.
-Because `data` is also just an array of `u8`, we need to deserialize it.
-We do this inside `state.rs` which we'll create in the next section.
+Because `data` is also just an array of `u8`, we need to deserialize it with `Escrow::unpack_unchecked`.
+This is a function inside `state.rs` which we'll create in the next section.